 Step 3: Export and Download Your Translated Video

-You’re almost there.
-Make sure everything looks the way you want, then click the red Export button in the upper right corner of the Studio window.
+When everything looks the way you want, click the green Export Video button in the upper right corner of the Studio window.
 Give Kapwing some time to process your translated video – for longer videos with many subtitles, this may take several minutes.

 - Repurpose Instagram to YouTube

 - Video Intro Maker for YouTube

 When your video is finished processing, select “Download” and it will be saved directly to your device, with your translated subtitles added.

 And that's it!
 Rinse and repeat for any YouTube videos you need to translate.

 Speaking of YouTube, subscribe to Kapwing App on YouTube for more product updates, editing tips, and project tutorials.
 You can also join our newsletter to get the latest creator news delivered right to your inbox.